Rating:

 What’s more noteworthy here is that brewers yeast contains about 48% protein, a factor that must be considered when judging the actual meat content of this dog food.

 Next, we find menhaden oil.
-Menhaden is a fish oil naturally rich in the prized EPA and DHA type of omega-3 fatty acids, two high quality fats boasting the highest bio-availability to both dogs and humans.
+Menhaden are small ocean fish related to herring.
+Their oil is naturally rich in the prized EPA and DHA type of omega-3 fatty acids, two high quality fats boasting the highest bio-availability to both dogs and humans.

-Then, this recipe also lists fructooligosaccharide, an alternative sweetener4 probably used here as a prebiotic.
+Next, this recipe contains fructooligosaccharide, an alternative sweetener4 probably used here as a prebiotic.
 Prebiotics function to support the growth of healthy bacteria in the large intestine.

 However, the inclusion of this additive can be controversial.
 That’s because the European Food Safety Authority has expressed some concern as to the long term health effects of using mineral oil in human food.5

-Judging by its ingredients alone, BOGO Bowl looks like an average dry dog food.
+Judging by its ingredients alone, BOGO Bowl Dog Food looks like an above-average dry product.

 The dashboard displays a dry matter protein reading of 28%, a fat level of 16% and estimated carbohydrates of about 49%.